 Grassland dominates the topography of Tal Chappar.
 The grassland in this wild life sanctuary reminds me of the famed African Savannah!

 Apart from the Black Bucks, one also gets to see the migratory birds as well as some rare raptors.

 Demoiselle cranes, a migratory bird from Mongolian-Siberian region are commonly seen at Tal Chappar WLS between Oct-Feb period.

 It’s a good idea to drive an SUV to Tal Chappar as one can get better views due to its high ground clearance.
 However, the ground surface is flat and poses no problem for even small cars and sedans.
-Ensure tyers of your car are not worn out with flat treads.
-I usually depend on CEAT brand for tyres.

 After spending some good time observing Black bucks and migratory birds, it was time to head back.